 What/Where is Pine Mountain Club?

-Pine Mountain Club (PMC) is a beautiful small mountain town in the Los Padres Nation Forest with elevations ranging from about 5,000 to 6,500 feet above sea level.
-PMC is just a few miles from the north end of Los Angeles County, but roughly equidistant from Bakersfield (65 miles) as the Los Angeles Valley (70 miles from Van Nuys) and is often used as a mountain retreat for people in Southern California.
+Pine Mountain Club (PMC) is a beautiful, small mountain town in the Los Padres National Forest with elevations ranging from about 5,000 to 6,500 feet above sea level.
+PMC is just a few miles from the north end of Los Angeles County, but roughly equidistant from Bakersfield (65 miles) as the San Fernando Valley (70 miles from Van Nuys) and is often used as a mountain retreat for people in Southern California.
 Only an hour or so from the city, yet a whole different world!
 Several well-known actors and musicians have had properties here over the years, and it has a growing community of creative professionals in music, film, theater, etc.

 What is the Venue?

-The festival will take place at the Pine Mountain Club clubhouse and at various locations in the commercial village (Basecamp coffee shop/performance space, The Art Works Gallery).
+The festival will take place at the Pine Mountain Club clubhouse and at various locations in the commercial village (Basecamp Cafe & Info Lounge, the Artworks Community Gallery and the R&B Hideaway Bar & Cafe).
 All locations are within a few hundred yards of each other.

 How do I get there?

 Pine Mountain Club is located about 18 miles west of the Frazier Mountain Park exit off the I-5 interstate (near the top of the Tejon pass).
 Enter Pine Mountain Club, California 93222 into your GPS.

 - Cell phone service can get dodgy in the mountains so you should download directions to your phone.
 Verizon is the only phone service that works well once you get to PMC.

 - The last 5 or 6 miles of the journey is a winding mountain road with nothing but nature.
 Do not be alarmed, and please watch for wildlife on the road.
 You may see deer, bears, coyotes, foxes, squirrels, etc. on the road.